You are listening to the Sean Hannity Radio Show Podcast.

 How are you?

-Hey Sean, it's a pleasure talking to you.
+Hey, Sean, it's a pleasure talking to you.

 Yes, sir.

-What's a pleasure to talk to you?
+It's a pleasure to talk to you.

 What's going on?

-I thought the debate was um pretty lopsided.
+I thought the debate was pretty lopsided.

 But I was wondering if I could take 15 seconds to address the tax issue.

-Well let me ask you one you know I agree about Pence.
+I agree about Pence.

 Let me say one thing about Pence and Trump.